 This course is intended for all wind instrument players and is performance oriented.
 Some performances outside of school hours are required.
-This course will entail two aspects of band: marching season (August - November) and concert season (November - May).
-During marching season, students will learn marching techniques, marching band literature, and pep band music.
-Performances at football games, marching festivals, and evening rehearsals are required.
-During concert season, students will experience sight-reading, technique study, and high quality band literature.
+Students will experience sight-reading, technique study, and high quality band literature.
 Concerts and evening rehearsals are required.
 Travel during the weekend may occur throughout the year.
 Band will focus on the eleven elements of musical performance: tone quality, balance, blend, intonation, tempo, articulation, precision, dynamics, expression, nuance, and phrasing.
 This class may be repeated for credit.
 (Class expectations change with each year enrolled.)